LED stands for Light Emitting Diode. LEDs are efficient light sources with various applications.

 • If you look at the led from the top or bottom, the terminal at the flattened side of the housing is the cathode (negative) one.

 LED light output is proportional to current (and NOT to voltage): if current increases light intensity increases.
+The LED driver circuit or a suitable series resistor take care of limiting the current.

 Regulating the light intensity by a microcontroller can be done by using PWM (pulse width modulation).
 The led is switched on and off in very high frequency.
 The longer the part of a cycle it is on compared to off, the brighter it appears to be.